derekl-beep/stackedit-notes/Control Theory.md

 There was a paper by John C. Doyle in 1978 that changes the modern control field:
 Guaranteed Margins for LQG Regulators (Doyle, 1978). ***Abstract -- There are none***.

-Robustness: a measure of how sensitive
+Robustness: a measure of how sensitive is the system to model uncertainties, time delays, disturbances, etc.

-Performance:
+Performance: a measure of how fast the system responses.